dhall-lang/dhall-lang/standard/binary.md

 Dhall's import system requires a standard way to convert expressions to and from a binary representation, for two reasons:

-* Users can imported expressions protected by a "semantic integrity check", which is a SHA-256 hash of the binary representation of an expression's normal form
+* Users can import expressions protected by a "semantic integrity check", which is a SHA-256 hash of the binary representation of an expression's normal form